cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/gettingStarted.rst.txt

     $ docker run --net=host -it cernefp/tslauncher

 Note the option '--net=host'.
-Without it, the container wouldn't be able to connect to the nodes, as it would not be in the same network as them and it is likely the nodes will not have public IPs.
-With that option, the container will use the network used by its host, which will be sharing the network with the nodes.
+Without it, the container wouldn't be able to connect to the nodes, as it would not be in the same network as them and it is likely the nodes will not have public IPs (no NAT).
+With that option, the container will use the network used by its host.

 You will get a session on the container, directly inside the cloned repository.